 Dear Dr. Di Giovanni,

 We thank you and the referees for their time and efforts on our manuscript.
-Both referees offered addressable, insightful and cogent criticisms of our manuscript, and we have addressed each in turn by adding two new figures, improving our graphical user interfaces, and adding detail in the manuscript where appropriate.
-Our responses to each remark are written underneath each comment, which are included below in italics.
+Both referees offered addressable, insightful and cogent criticisms of our manuscript.
+In our revised manuscript we have addressed each referee and in doing so have addied two new figures, improving our graphical user interfaces, and further detail in the manuscript where appropriate.
+Our response to each referee critique is included below and is written underneath each comment (shown in italics).
+In addition, major changes to the manuscript in response to reviewer comments are identified in red font.

 Referee #1 (Remarks to the Author): 1.
 In their submitted manuscript, Romano and colleagues offer useful applications of a Teensy 3.2 board as a cheap, reliable and easy to build tool for behavioural research.
 The authors present here how this board can be used to implement a rotation encoder and a controller for CS-US learning association.
 Although the data presented serves the purpose, the manuscript could be somewhat improved.

+Response: We agree and have made several changes that we think improve the manuscript.

-Figure quality can be improved: Figure 2: connection schema are appreciated, but may in some cases be confusing.
+2. Figure quality can be improved: Figure 2: connection schema are appreciated, but may in some cases be confusing.
 The figure could gain in clarity if the connections were color-coded, making them easier to follow (this might also help understand which of the connections in panel B are actually relevant).

 Response: We appreciate the reviewer’s insight, and agree that this figure could be improved by color-coding the connections in this figure.
-We done so and have also provided additional labels to all of the pins that are utilized by the prop shield as per their board schematics.
+We have done so at the referees request and have also provided additional labels to all of the pins that are utilized by the prop shield to the board schematics.

 3. Figure 3B: The temporal drift reported in the text might be efficiently represented using a smaller line thickness and inserting a magnification making the divergence more evident (e.g. of the first and the last 30us)

-Response: We appreciate the reviewer’s note, and agree that our visual display of temporal drift was insufficient.
-Further, we recognize that we were not sufficiently explicit in describing the contents of Figure 3B.
-The line described by the reviewer is the best fit of the data, and does not represent a theoretical recording with no temporal drift.
-We have included a better description of the data shown in Figure 3B, and have augmented this figure with 3 additional panels.
-3Ci demonstrates the best-fit line of the measured data versus the theoretical time stamps in red superimposed on the theoretical, zero-drift line.
-3Cii demonstrates the magnifications from the beginning and end of the recording session suggested by the reviewer.
+Response: We appreciate the reviewer’s note, and agree that our display of temporal drift was not as apparent as it could be.
+Further, we recognize that we could better describe the contents of Figure 3B.
+The line identified by the reviewer is the best fit of the data, and does not represent a theoretical recording with no temporal drift.
+Therefore, we have included a better description of the data shown in Figure 3B, and have augmented this figure with 3 additional panels.
+3Ci which demonstrates the best-fit line of the measured data versus the theoretical time stamps in red superimposed on the theoretical, zero-drift line.
+3Cii now also magnifies from the beginning and end of the recording session suggested by the reviewer.

 4. Figure 4: Regarding panel A, same observations raised for the panel B of the previous figure applies.

-Response: We appreciate the note, and have also included 3 subplots here to better demonstrate the time
+Response: We appreciate the note, and have also included 3 subplots here to better demonstrate the time delay as we did in Figure 3 #.

-Delay.

 5. About the eye-blink paradigm, it is mentioned that the amplitude of the CS is set to 0 and then increased when needed; does this happen live via the custom GUI mentioned in the Methods?
 Once acquired, are the time-stamps in 0dB condition distinguishable from those produced in the 75dB?
 Moreover, once you plug an Arduino board, the script that is loaded on it starts automatically: does the researcher have a way of controlling start and end of session, pausing and restarting the paradigm?